swannodette/swannodette.github.com/_posts/2015-12-23-year-in-review.md

 non-trivial amount of IQ points.

-Combined with Figwheel, Devcards provides an interactive way to both develop and view component states radically simplifying the task of testing your UI work:
+Combined with Figwheel, Devcards provides an interactive way to both develop and view component states, radically simplifying the task of testing your UI work:

 <iframe style="border: 1px solid black; padding: 2px;" width="580" height="315"